Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

 \subsection{One to one correspondence of maps preserving symbol}

-We can get another $C_n$ rigid semisimple surface operator by taking symbol preserving map on a rigid semisimple surface operator $(C1, C2)$.
-We find the following relationship between the symbol preserving maps on the two side of the algorithms in previous section. \begin{proposition} For the algorithms $EE$, $OO$, $CO$, $CE$, $BO$, and $BE$ preserving symbol and the rigid conditions, there are one to one correspondence of maps preserving symbol on the left hand side of algorithms and on the right hand side of algorithms. \end{proposition}
+The second class of symbol preserving maps is also called $S$-duality maps, which take rigid semisimple surface operator to another rigid semisimple surface operator in the dual theory.
+For examples, the algorithms proposed in the last two subsections.
+We find the following relationship between the symbol preserving maps on the two side of these algorithms. \begin{proposition} For the algorithms $EE$, $OO$, $CO$, $CE$, $BO$, and $BE$ preserving symbol and the rigid conditions, there are one to one correspondence of the fist class of symbol preserving maps on the two side of these algorithms. \end{proposition}

 \begin{proof} We prove the proposition for the algorithm $EE$ as shown in Fig.(\ref{oto0}).
-According to the discussions in Section \ref{f1}, the change of the longest row is fixed for generating rigid semisimple surface operator in the $B_n$ theory from that in the $C_n$ theory.
-There is an one to one correspondence between the change of the blue parts on the left hand side of $EE$ and that of the blue parts on the right side of $EE$.
-Similarly, we can prove the proposition for the algorithms $OO$, $CO$, $CE$, $BO$, and $BE$. \end{proof} \begin{rmk} The algorithms $EE$, $OO$, $CO$, $CE$, $BO$, and $BE$ can be regarded functors since they not only map the operators in one theory to that of the dual theory but also map the changes on one side of the algorithms to that of the another side. \end{rmk}
+According to the discussions in Section \ref{f1}, for generating rigid semisimple surface operator in the $B_n$ theory from that in the $C_n$ theory, the change of the longest row is fixed.
+The changes are one to one correspondence between the blue parts on the two sides of algorithm $EE$.

+Similarly, we can prove the proposition for the algorithms $OO$, $CO$, $CE$, $BO$, and $BE$. \end{proof} \begin{rmk} The algorithms $EE$, $OO$, $CO$, $CE$, $BO$, and $BE$ can be regarded as functors between dual theories, since they not only map the operators in one theory to that of the dual theory but also map the changes on one side of the algorithms to that of the other side. \end{rmk}

-We illustrate this proposition by two examples.
-For the first example as shown in Fig.(\ref{oto1}), the algorithm $EE$ map the $C_n$ surface operators to the $B_n$ surface operators. the four rows $c11$, $c12$, $c21$, and $c22$ have the same parities.
-The operation that the rows $c11$ and $c21$ swap places is denoted by down arrow on the left hand side of the algorithms $EE$, which leads to a new rigid semisimple surface operator in the $C_n$ theory.
-According to Proposition \ref{pair-row}, this operation preserve symbol and corresponds to the operation swapping $ c11$ with $c21$ denoted by down arrow on the right hand side of the algorithms $EE$.
+We illustrate this proposition by two examples as shown in Fig.(\ref{oto1})and Fig.(\ref{oto2}).
+The algorithm $EE$ map the $C_n$ surface operators to the $B_n$ surface operators.
+The rows $c11$, $c12$, $c21$, and $c22$ have the same parities.

+For the first example as shown in Fig.(\ref{oto1}), the operation that the rows $c11$ and $c21$ swap places is denoted by down arrow on the left hand side of the algorithms $EE$, which leads to a new rigid semisimple surface operator in the $C_n$ theory.
+According to Proposition \ref{pair-row}, this operation preserves symbol and corresponds to the operation swapping $ c11$ with $c21$ denoted by down arrow on the right hand side of the algorithms $EE$.